EkoCommunications/AmityAndroidJet/amity-remote-mediator/README.md

 ## AmityPagingDataRefresher

 As we mentioned in the beginning of this article, once items are inserted into database, `RemoteMediator` stops fetching any more items, without a full data comparison or a reliable real-time event from server the items will eventually be outdated.
 To prevent that we need to inject `AmityPagingDataRefresher` into a `RecyclerView`. `AmityPagingDataRefresher` forces `RemoteMediator` to re-fetching items again when a user scrolls pass through pages.
-Update the outdated items, get rid of the deleted items or move the items new positions along with the process.
+Update outdated items, get rid of deleted items or move items to new positions along with the process.

 ```code
 recyclerview.addOnScrollListener(AmityPagingDataRefresher())